Best Charging Station

 If you're looking for an all-in-one charging solution for your entire collection of devices, the Yootech isn't the best choice.
 It can only charge a single device at a time, and they have to be Qi-compatible.
 It's a good budget option for a single phone or other device but can't compete with the multi-device capabilities of other products on the market.

 When it comes to the placement of your devices, particularly with larger smartphones, we noticed the CHOETECH could be a little finicky.
 The grip on the surface also isn't the best, so it's easy to bump phones out of position.
 It is a little on the pricey side — for about the same price, you could usually buy 3-4 single wireless charging pads.
 However, it's hard to argue with the convenience of charging both of your devices on one pad.

-In terms of charging performance, unfortunately, we found this device to be a bit deficient.
-Although it does claim a maximum output of 2.4 amps per port, if we loaded it with too many devices, we found that the entire unit would shut off and stop charging.
+When it comes to charging performance, we found this device to be a bit deficient.
+Although it does claim a maximum output of 2.4 amps per port, if we loaded it with too many devices, testing discovered that the entire unit would shut off and stop charging.
 We also feel like it is missing a USB port because it has six device holders but can only charge five at a time.
 In addition, the newer Airpod Pros won't fit in the charging cradle.
 If you value appearance above all else, this station is a great option.
-Otherwise, it wouldn't be our top recommendation.

 Why You Should Trust Us